DariusPaun/Groop_Cat_Facturas/README.md

-# Groupe Cat Python Data Manipulation Project
+# Groupe Cat Python Data Manipulation

 This is a Python project developed for data manipulation purposes, used by Groupe Cat, a company based in Spain.